leonbreedt/nix-config/README.md

 1. Install Nix using the [Determinate Systems](https://github.com/DeterminateSystems/nix-installer) Nix installer.

+2. Install [Homebrew](https://brew.sh) (it's only used to install Casks and Mac App Store apps, its not in the `$PATH`).

-2. Ensure that the current user is able to clone the private secrets repo before proceeding to the next step, by putting the SSH private key needed to clone the repo into `$HOME/.ssh/id_rsa`.
+3. Ensure that the current user is able to clone the private secrets repo before proceeding to the next step, by putting the SSH private key needed to clone the repo into `$HOME/.ssh/id_rsa`.

-3. Run `env FLAKE=<NAME> ./bootstrap`.
+4. Run `env FLAKE=<NAME> ./bootstrap`.
 After a successful bootstrap, the hostname will be updated to match the flake.

-4. Whenever you make configuration changes, run `./rebuild`.
+5. Whenever you make configuration changes, run `./rebuild`.
 If any files are reported as being in the way, move them out of the way and re-run.

 ### NixOS